GSAmundsen/gsamundsen.github.io/README.txt

     - `campaignDescription` (string, required): Description of overall scenario
     - `numberOfScenarios` (integer, required): Total count of scenarios
         - Must match actual array length
-    - `sequential` (boolean, required): Whether scenarios must be presented and completed in order
-        - `true` = must complete in order
-        - `false` = can complete in any order
-    - `building` (boolean, required): Whether scenarios build on each other.
-        - Still requires all elements to be written into each scenario, but checks which ones are already loaded on canvas and loads the rest in the menu.
-        - `true` = retain elements from previous scenario
-        - `false` = start fresh each time
-    - `canvasSize` (object, required): Canvas dimensions in pixels
-        - `width` (integer): Width in pixels (default: 1200)
-        - `height` (integer): Height in pixels (default: 800)
-    - `followUpCampaign` (string, optional): Path to next campaign
-        - Relative path from project root
-        - Supported formats: JSON
     - `endScreenText` (string, optional): Text player sees after finishing campaign